 The required M.P.A. courses are mostly taught by faculty members with ample experience in the field.
 The course material is comprehensive and the instructional methods are rigorous.
 As a result, students, on the whole, achieve outstanding learning outcomes in relation to the program's stated goals.
-One issue the program currently faces is that, due to its relatively small cohort size and the recent retirement of a senior M.P.A. faculty member, we are unable to provide students with a diverse range of elective courses to meet their specific needs.
-For instance, we do not offer classes regarding program evaluation or grant writing.
-As a result, students often have to enroll in independent studies or courses from other departments to fulfill their degree requirements.
+One issue the program faced was that, due to its relatively small cohort size and the recent retirement of a senior M.P.A. faculty member, we were unable to provide students with a diverse range of elective courses to meet their specific needs.
+For instance, we were not able to offer classes regarding program evaluation or grant writing.
+We recently hired a new tenure track M.P.A. faculty member who can offer a range of elective courses, as well as core M.P.A. courses.
+However, to maintain a high-caliber M.P.A. curriculum, we are still in need of additional faculty members.